linux4sam/9bit/README.md

 ## Global Userspace Solution

-It is possible to essentually perform 9-bit emulation from userspace without any kernel modification and this functionally works as expected.
-However, do to the extra calls between bytes, it can introduce an inter-byte delay that may not be desirable.
+It is possible to essentually perform 9-bit emulation from userspace without any kernel modification and this functionally works as expected on almost any UART that supports parity.
+However, do to the extra calls between the address byte and the data byte, this can induce a long delay that may not be desirable.

 **TX Address Byte**